Aggregated Odds Implementation Guide

 There are a few differences in the Golf aggregated odds API which need to be taken into consideration.
 The differences originate from the fact that golf betting has its own nuances compared with, say, betting on the NBA or the NFL.
 The player pool per betting event is much larger and many bets offered by the sportsbooks involve a field of multiple golfers competing among themselves (i.e. SixShooter offerings).

-Tournaments and Futures
+Tournaments & Futures

 • At the moment, there is no concept of a Future type Betting Event in the Golf aggregated odds feed